meteor-gazelle/meteor-gazelle/doc/specs/collages.md

   * the collage has enough torrents (today rules fix the min. number to 3)
 * Collage system should inform users that:
  * a similar collage exist : so one can contribute to rather creating a new one
-* Access to content and actions can be controlled via permission settings

 ## Use cases